 Applications can be made to the local authority using the application form below.
 Before completing your application, your attention is drawn to our privacy and data retention policy

-To ensure confidentiality of the applicant’s personal information annex A to the application can be downloaded and submitted at the same time.
+To ensure confidentiality of the applicant’s personal information annex A (PDF) to the application can be downloaded and submitted at the same time.

 Please send your application with the appropriate fee payment to the Licensing Section using the contact details below:

 Requests for an application form can also be made by contacting licensing (external link) or calling 01353 665555 and asking to speak to a member of the Licensing Section.